 For example, honey bee Apis mellifera starts swarming when bee colony equalizes the number of open and closed brood.
 By then the bee colony already has male brood and drones (male bee).
 Beekeeper doesn't notice it until will there are eggs or larvae in queen cells, but it's too late to do anything.

-Most of the beekeepers destroy queen cups trying to prevent swarming but it is not very effective.
-It is important to emphasize that, as long as the bee colony has swarming urge its working enthusiasm is greatly reduced.Through the modernization of beekeeping, beekeepers are using technology to prevent natural bee swarming in order to achieve higher yields of honey and other bee products.
+Most of the beekeepers destroy queen cups trying to prevent swarming, but it is not very effective.
+It is important to emphasize that, as long as the bee colony has swarming urge its working enthusiasm is significantly reduced.Through the modernization of beekeeping, beekeepers are using technology to prevent natural bee swarming to achieve higher yields of honey and other bee products.
 Propagation of bee colonies in modern beekeeping is only done by artificial propagation in precisely planned and specified time.

 Various more or less successful methods are used to prevent swarming.
 The common part of all these methods is to expand the workspace in order to create conditions for the active work of bees in all stages of their work engagement.
 Swarming urge, work engagement and expansion of workspace are in very close interdependence.
 In most cases, a large expansion cannot effectively affect the prevention of swarming urge, instead, it must be adjusted and done depending on every individual bee colony.

 All these parameters are changing every day so a beekeeper must check each colony, at least every 5-7 days, to prevent swarming.
 Unfortunately, beekeepers with a lot of bee colonies are not able to check all colonies and take appropriate action which results in losses.

 Poor records and loss of important information about your colonies is the problem with traditional methods of beehive management.
 Maybe it's a time to try the best beekeeping management application on the market?
 Try BeeRM for free and never forget again to check your colonies.